prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 1970  Automatic Differentiation (Backpropagation)

 Seppo Linnainmaa publishes the general method for automatic differentiation (AD) of discrete connected networks of nested differentiable functions.
 This corresponds to the modern version of backpropagation, but is not yet named as such.

+## 1980 Fukushima's Neocognitron

+In 1980, Fukushima published the neocognitron, first deep convolutional neural network (CNN) architecture.
+Fukushima proposed several supervised and unsupervised learning algorithms to train the parameters of a deep neocognitron such that it could learn internal representations of incoming data.
+He didn't used backpropagation at time.

+## 1989 Recognizing of Handwritten Zip Digit Images

+Yann LeCun 1989 was able to successfully use backpropagation to recognize the handwritten digit images.
+Later, he did the same for the ZIP codes.

 ## 1982 Recurrent Neural Network